 "Your wand, please."

-Anxious, Brienne pulled out her rosewood wand and handed it to the Professor.
+Anxious, Brienne pulled out her willow wand and handed it to the Professor.
 She took out her own wand and put the two tips together.
 At contact, red and silver sparks emanated from both wands.
-McGonagall nodded, and handed the rosewood back to Brienne.
+McGonagall nodded, and handed the willow back to Brienne.